KithubX/angular/aio/content/guide/upgrade.md

 When moving applications into production, module loaders also make it easier to package them all up into production bundles with batteries included.

-### Migrating to TypeScript
+### <a name="ts"></a> Migrating to TypeScript

-If part of the Angular upgrade plan is to also take TypeScript into use, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
+Since you will switching to Typescript for the Angular upgrade, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
-This means there's one less thing to learn and think about during the actual upgrade.
-It also means you can start using TypeScript features in your AngularJS code.
+This means you can start using TypeScript features in your AngularJS code.

 Since TypeScript is a superset of ECMAScript 2015, which in turn is a superset of ECMAScript 5, "switching" to TypeScript doesn't necessarily require anything